Standalone package based installation

 • Defguard enrollment service (run by proxy) that will enable remote onboarding, enrollment and easy configuration for our Desktop Clients (by adding Defguard instances) with instance URL and one simple token - in this tutorial we use: enroll.defguard.net (this subdomain also points to 185.33.37.51).

-• If you have a firewall, we assume you have open port 443 in order to expose both Defguard and enrollment service, but also to automatically issue for these domains SSL Certificates.
-Port 444 (used for internal GRPC communication) should not be exposed public.
+• If you have a firewall, we assume you have opened port 443 in order to expose both Defguard and enrollment service, but also to automatically issue for these domains SSL Certificates.
+Port 444 (used for internal GRPC communication) should not be publicly exposed.

 • System clock is synchronized using Network Time Protocol (NTP).
 This is important for time-based one-time password (TOTP) codes.